jtsagata/uCareSystem/README.md

 ## Usage

-Default system updates and maintenace for Ubuntu / debian / Linux Mint (and derivatives) :

-	sudo ucaresystem

-When the next available release is availabe for Ubuntu (and official flavors) you can upgrade with '-u':

-	sudo ucaresystem -u

-If you are a tester, developer, or simply an enthusiast, you can upgrade to the next development cycle of Ubuntu (and official flavors) with '-d':

-	sudo ucaresystem -d
+       -h, --help
+       Display help text and exit.
+No other output is generated.

+       -n, --dyrun
+       Show only the commands, but do not modify the system

+       -s, --skip
+       Do not show the welcome banner, and do not pause.

+       -k, --nokernel
+       Do not remove old kernels.

+       -u, --upgrade
+       Upgrade to next available release

+       -d, --development
+       Upgrade to a development release.
+For testers and developers only

+       -e, --eol
-If your Ubuntu (and official flavors) has reached the EOL support you can upgrade to the next supported release with '-eol':
+       If your Ubuntu (and official flavors) has reached the EOL support you can upgrade to the next supported  release.
+This  option  is  for  Ubuntu releases that have reached their EOL and the user wants to upgrade it to the next supported version.

-	sudo ucaresystem -eol

-For information about the availabe parameters, start ucaresystem-core with '-h' parameter :

-	sudo ucaresystem -h
+       -w, --wait
+       Press ENTER to end the program.
+For the "gui" version